MicrosoftDocs/azure-devops-docs/docs/repos/git/pull-requests.md

   ![Screenshot showing Publish for a P R.](media/pull-requests/publish-pr.png)

-- To mark an existing active PR as a draft, choose **Mark as draft**.
-Marking a PR as draft resets all votes.
+- To change an existing published PR to a draft, choose **Mark as draft**.
+Marking a PR as draft removes all votes.

   ![Screenshot showing Mark as draft.](media/pull-requests/mark-pr-as-draft.png)